Since you’re here, you probably already know that you need an ESTA.

 On the day of travel, you will need to make sure that you are travelling with the same e-passport with which you applied for your ESTA.
 It’s a good idea to have a record of your ESTA confirmation, but the airline should have automatic access to this.

 If you’ve already applied for an ESTA and want to check its status, you can do that here.

 So now that the ESTA questions are out of the way, how do you actually apply for an ESTA?

 Good news!
 It’s very easy!
 Simply follow the instructions on this page.
 But, be sure to get this all completed at least 72 hours before you travel to avoid any inconvenient or stressful delays.

 Even with a valid ESTA, there is still the chance that you could be denied entry to the U.S. The border officials have the right to turn people away based on their attitude even if everything in their application is ok.

 For this reason, it’s important to be calm and respectful while answering any questions.

-As most people are denied due to making mistakes in their application, most can reapply again being careful not to make the same mistake.
+As most people are denied due to making mistakes in their ESTA form questions, most can reapply again being careful not to make the same mistake.
 However, if there is a legitimate reason for your ESTA being denied, applying again will likely not change the outcome.

-So, to sum it all up, the ESTA questions are not too taxing and can be completed fairly quickly.
+So, to sum it all up, the ESTA application questions are not too taxing and can be completed fairly quickly.
 But they need to be completed accurately and truthfully, and at least 72 hours before your departure!
-Oh, and don’t forget your biometric passport!
+Oh, and don’t forget your e-passport!